-Capital Financing Requirement
+Capital Financing Requirement (CFR)

-The total amount of capital expenditure incurred in the year is shown in the table, together with the resources that have been used to finance it.
-Where capital expenditure is to be financed in future years by charges to revenue as assets are used by the Authority, the expenditure results in an increase in the Capital Financing Requirement (CFR), a measure of the capital expenditure incurred historically by the Authority that has vet to be financed.
-The CFR is analysed in the second part of this note.
+The total amount of capital investment in the year is shown in the table on this page, together with the resources that have been used to finance it.
+Where capital investment is to be financed in future years by charges to revenue as assets are used by the Authority this results in an increase in the CFR.
+The CFR is a measure of the capital investment incurred historically by the Authority that has yet to be financed.
+The CFR is analysed in the table and is calculated in a manner consistent with Paragraph 90 of the Prudential Code (2021).